zorn/mikezornek.com/content/values.md

 title: Values
 sectionHighlight: Values
 layout: onepage
-description: The values I align with when it comes to my work in product design and software development.
+description: The values I align with regarding my work in product design and software development.
 images:
   - images/zorn_square.png
 ---

-The values I align with when it comes to my work in product design and software development.
+The values I align with regarding my work in product design and software development.

 ## A People-first Mindset to Business

 The primary goal of an ideal business should be to **provide a long-term, welcoming and supportive environment for its workers**.
-This environment is provided through relentless prioritizing of **customer value** but never at the cost of **worker satisfaction and well being**.
+This environment is provided through relentless prioritizing of **customer value** but never at the cost of **worker satisfaction and well-being**.
 The business entity's purpose is to organize that relationship and **provide stability**.
-While the business can choose to syphon profits out of the system, to reward its stakeholders, to do so too quickly or in too great of quantity will likely harm the balance and sustainability of the system.
+While the business can choose to siphon profits and reward stakeholders, to do so too quickly or in too great of quantity will likely harm the balance and sustainability of the system.

 Related blog post: [The Purpose of a Business is People](/posts/2021/8/people-first/)